regolith-linux/regolith-linux.github.io/index.md

 title:
 lang: en
 ---

-Regolith is a polished, productivity focused Ubuntu-based Linux distribution.
+Regolith Linux is a distro for people that prefer a spartan interface with polished and consistent system management.
 It brings together a trifecta of [Ubuntu](https://www.ubuntu.com/)'s ubiquity, [i3wm](https://i3wm.org/)'s efficient and productive interface, and Gnome's [system configuration](https://gitlab.gnome.org/GNOME/gnome-control-center) features.

 ## What it Looks Like